tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

 		> Alcoholic fermentation's oxygen debt cannot be paid back, so when there are high concentrations of it undealt with, it is toxic

     6. Facultative anaerobes, obligate anaerobes

+		> Facultative anaerobes can use either oxygen n

 6. Photosynthesis

     1. 2 parts